All Products

 id

-The identifier in the ICMP message.
-It is used to match requests with responses, such as the session ID in a ping.
-It is usually generated by the sender and must be returned unchanged by the receiver.
+Identifier in the ICMP message used to match requests and replies (such as ping session identifiers).
+Typically generated by the sender and echoed back by the receiver.

 24367